Coracina

 Coracina is a large genus of birds in the cuckooshrike family Campephagidae.

+Taxonomy

-The genus was introduced by the French ornithologist Louis Jean Pierre Vieillot in 1816.
-The type species was subsequently designated as the white-bellied cuckooshrike (Coracina papuensis) by the German ornithologist Jean Cabanis in 1850–1851.
+The genus was introduced by the French ornithologist Louis Pierre Vieillot in 1816.
+The type species was subsequently designated as the white-bellied cuckooshrike by the German ornithologist Jean Cabanis in 1850–1851.
 The name Coracina is from the Ancient Greek korakinos meaning "little raven", a diminutive of korax meaning "raven".

 The genus formerly included many more species.
 It was split based on the results of a molecular phylogenetic study published in 2010.
 A major clade was moved to the resurrected genus Edolisoma and a smaller group of Asian and Indian Ocean species moved to the genus Lalage.

-The genus contains the following 22 species:
+The genus contains the following 28 species: